Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 The entity will also be able to strengthen its organisational resilience:

-• Developing business continuity plans (BCP) and disaster recovery plans (DRP).
+• Develop continuity plans (PCA) and return to work (PRA).
 For example, an e-commerce company must have a plan to continue processing orders even if its website is attacked.

 • Implement incident management procedures.
 For example, a manufacturing company could put in place a process to quickly isolate compromised systems to minimise damage.

-• Training and raising staff awareness Raising awareness of good cyber security practices among all employees and organising regular training sessions for staff.
-For example, teach staff how to spot phishing e-mails.
+• Training and raising staff awareness To raise awareness of good cyber security practices among all employees and organise regular training sessions for staff.
+For example, teach staff how to spot e-mails from phishing.

 Lastly, it must ensure compliance and ongoing monitoring. through regular security audits, ongoing communications with ANSSI, etc.